bvda/swafe-01/exercises/lesson-01-exercises.md

   - `name` – A string that contains the name of the course
   - `code` – The course code
   - `ects` – The ECTS credits awarded for completing the course
+3. Before we can use the our newly created library, we need to build it<sup>(<a href="https://angular.io/guide/creating-libraries#using-your-own-library-in-apps">docs</a>)</sup> with `ng build models` _Hint: You might want to <a href="https://angular.io/guide/creating-libraries#building-and-rebuilding-your-library">keep up with changes</a> to avoid confusion_
-3. Declare an array and some courses to it in `AppComponent`
+4. Declare an array and some courses to it in `AppComponent`

 ## Exercise 01-5
 ### Create a course list